 Even in his final two seasons, Shaq still produced double-doubles with Cleveland and Boston.
 He even played in a combined 13 playoff games with two franchises.
 While the Cavaliers won a championship in 2016 and the Celtics did so in 2008, the Magic has yet to win one.
 If O'Neal had stayed in Orlando, maybe he would have delivered the Magic's first title.

 Shaquille Rashaun O'Neal finished with the seventh-most MVP shares in NBA history, and he has been such an important and influential person during his post-basketball career.
-With Shaq continuing to a part of the basketball world, especially as a mainstay on TNT's Inside the NBA, his cards will continue to be highly valued.
+With Shaq continuing to a part of the basketball world, especially as a mainstay on TNT's Inside the NBA, his cards will continue to be more valuable.